ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Split between parameter registration and their CBOR abbreviations.

-* Classify parameters as must/should/may be supported.
+* Classified parameters as must/should/may be supported.

 * Fixes in the examples.